Skip to main content

 Years

-The M.A. program in Digital Media covers theoretical frameworks, methods and critical media practice related to computational, interactive media.
-Through rigorous creative and research projects, the program will prepare you for continued study in a Ph.D. program or employment within the industry.
-Working closely with our innovative faculty and technology partnerships in downtown Orlando, you’ll have the opportunity to employ emerging technologies to communicate interactive narratives and experiences, while also producing cutting-edge research in interactive media.
+The MA program in Digital Media engages students in theoretical frameworks, methods, and critical media practice related to computational, interactive media.
+Through rigorous creative and research projects, the MA prepares students for continued study in a PhD program or employment within the industry.
+Working closely with an innovative faculty and technology partnerships in downtown Orlando, students will employ emerging technologies to communicate interactive narratives and experiences while also producing cutting-edge research in interactive media.

 Hand using pen on digital screen